 The 75th Anniversary Year (1998) featured Verdi’s Requiem once more in May, this time in the Haslemere Hall, and in December Beethoven’s “Eroica” Symphony, which had been performed in the Society’s very first concert in 1923.

 After Thelma Slade’s eighteen years as choir-mistress HMS had little difficulty in finding talented musicians to train the choir, but found it extremely difficult to retain them for more than a few years.
 First came Juliette Pochin, an outstanding mezzo- soprano, who became pregnant and left after a year.
 Simon Wyatt stood in for one season.
 Philip Viveash (2002-4), a young counter-tenor, was followed by Jeanette Gallant (2005-7), an experienced Canadian voice-trainer and soprano, who returned unexpectedly to Canada with her husband.
 Then came Michael Veazey (2008- 2012), Christopher Hann (2013-14) and Tom Lydon (2015-2018).
-Clive Osgood, HMS accompanist and Director of Music at St Bartholomew’s Church Haslemere, then held the fort for two concerts until the current choirmaster Cole Bendall was appointed from September 2019.
+Clive Osgood, HMS accompanist and Director of Music at St Bartholomew’s Church Haslemere, then held the fort for two concerts until the appointment of Cole Bendall (2019-21)